Xilinx/imagebuilder/README.md

    "scsi" are shorthands for "tftpb", "load mmc 0:1" and "load scsi 0:1", but actually any arbitrary command can be used, for instance -t "fatload" is valid.

+disk_image also generates on the fly a xl config file for each domU and adds them to the dom0 rootfs partition under /etc/xen.
+It makes it easier to start those domUs from dom0.